killbill/killbill-email-notifications-plugin/README.md

 * Subscription Cancellation: the customer will receive an email at the time a subscription was requested to be canceled
 * Subscription Cancellation: the customer will receive an email at the effective date of the subscription cancellation

-Notice that in order to be able to be notified via email the account must be configured to permit such event(s).
+Note that in order to be able to be notified via email the account must be configured to permit such event(s).

 ### Configuring SMTP properties
 SMTP properties for the email notification plugin should be configured using the following call: